- Human Services

 The Division of Workforce Development provides services for low-income families, custodial and non-custodial parents and the general public at the Kenosha County Job Center/Human Services Building, the Kenosha County Center, and various other community based outstation sites.
 The Division of Workforce Development is divided into two key departments, the Economic Support Agency and the Child Support Agency.

-Job Center The Kenosha County Job Center (KCJC) assists employers and job seekers in making the connection that leads to a job seeker finding employment.
+The Kenosha County Job Center (KCJC) assists employers and job seekers in making the connection that leads to employment.
 Job seekers utilize KCJC services to find a job or a better job.
 Employers utilize Business Services to help meet their human resource and workforce development needs.